NethermindEth/StarknetByExample/src/ch00-10-events.md

 # Events

+Events are a way to emit data from a contract.
+All events must be defined in the `Event` enum, which must be annotated with the `#[event]` attribute.
-An event is defined as function with the #[event] attribute.
-The parameters of the function correspond to data that will be emitted.
-An event is to be logged for easy and fast access to querying the data at a later time.
+An event is defined as struct that derives the `#[starknet::Event]` trait.
+The fields of that struct correspond to the data that will be emitted.
+An event can be indexed for easy and fast access when querying the data at a later time.

 Here's a simple example of a contract using events that emit an event each time a counter is incremented by the "increment" function: